salehhashemi1992/ai-commit-message/README.md

 ## Usage
 To use this action in your GitHub repository, follow these steps:

+1. Add a secret named `OPENAI_API_KEY` in your GitHub repository containing your OpenAI API key.

-Add the following workflow file to your repository in the .github/workflows directory, and name it ai_commit_message_generator.yml:
+2. Add the following workflow file to your repository in the .github/workflows directory, and name it ai_commit_message_generator.yml:

 ```bash
 name: AI Commit Message Generator